acmeair/acmeair-driver/acmeair-jmeter/README.md

 jmeter.save.saveservice.output_format=xml
 ```

 In addition to the standard metrics that are available within JMeter, the AcmeAir.jmx test plan also has some additional metrics available.
 These custom metrics can be printed in the JTL output file by adding the sample_variables property to the %JMETER_DIR%/bin/user.properties file.
+This is already present in the provided `user.properties` file.
 ```text
 sample_variables=FLIGHTTOCOUNT,FLIGHTRETCOUNT,ONEWAY
 ```